-Editor's note: In the case of transparent proxy as in NOTE 2 above, it is FFS how the UE can accept TLS credentials that are not that of the final server's.

-Editor's note: It is FFS how the UE instructs the proxy to forward traffic to the target server as well as how negotiating and requesting proxy capabilities and parameters it is being done.
+The UE instructs the proxy to forward the traffic to the target server, similar as described in subclause 6.8.2 of solution #8.
+For the QoS control, similar mechanism is applied as defined in R16 for MPTCP, i.e. both the QoS rule and N4 rules are provided for the original IP packets.

-.

 6.7.3 Procedures

 The signalling flow for a MA PDU Session establishment when the UE is not roaming, or when the UE is roaming and the PDU Session Anchor (PSA) is located in the VPLMN, is described as below.
 The flow relates to the case of non transparent proxy.